Seattle Seahawks Playoff Scenarios: Who Will Opponent Be In 2017 NFL Playoffs?

 At 9-5-1 on the season, the Seahawks have already clinched the NFC West and a top four seed in the 2017 NFL Playoffs.
 Now the team has a shot to finish as either the No. 3 or No. 4 seed in the conference based on Week 17 results.
 Simply winning this game will give the Seahawks the No. 3 seed and a matchup with the No. 6 seed in a first-round playoff game.
 No matter who that opponent works out to be, the game will take place at CenturyLink Field during Wild Card Weekend.

 The Seattle Seahawks playoff scenarios reveal that there are three possible opponents for the team in that first playoff game.
 A lot hinges on the outcomes of the Green Bay Packers vs. Detroit Lions and the New York Giants vs. Washington Redskins.
-If the Giants beat the Redskins, the Packers, and Lions both make the playoffs, with the winner of this final head-to-head game then clinching the NFC North.
+If the Giants beat the Redskins, the Packers and Lions both make the playoffs, with the winner of this final head-to-head game then clinching the NFC North.
 The loser would then take the second Wild Card spot.
 If the Redskins beat the Giants, the loser of the Packers vs. Lions game then goes home for the postseason.

 If the Seahawks win and take the No. 3 seed, then the winner of the Green Bay vs. Detroit games gets the No. 4 seed.
 If the Giants beat the Redskins, then the Seahawks will play the loser of the Green Bay vs. Detroit game in the first round.
 That would put the other NFC North team up against the Giants in the other NFC Wild Card game.
 If the Seahawks win and the Redskins also win, then the teams will meet up in a first-round playoff game at CenturyLink Field next weekend.